Physician Assistant Studies (MS)

 • State-of-the-art instruments and equipment

-Extensive Clinical Experience & Specialty Elective Options
+Extensive Clinical Experience and Specialty Elective Options

 All students must complete rotations in the following required disciplines: